News and rumors on all of the TV shows based on comics in the works (there’s a lot)

 Rachael Taylor (666 Park Avenue, Crisis) also appears as Patricia Walker, who in the comics is the superhero known as “Hellcat,” a long-standing member of the Defenders.
 Carrie-Anne Moss (The Matrix, Pompeii) will also appear as a Jeri Hogarth, a gender-swaped version of Jeryn Hogarth, an attorney and long-time ally of Iron Fist.

 The show is being overseen by Melissa Rosenberg (Red Widow, Dexter).

 - The series was originally titled A.K.A.
 Jessica Jones, but Netflix officially changed the name to just Jessica Jones.

 - Netflix has officially confirmed a second season for Jessica Jones, but there is a timing issue.
-The Defenders has to shoot by a certain date contractually, so a new season of Jessica Jones will come after that.

 - The second season will focus heavily on Jessica’s choice regarding Kilgrave at the end of season one.